 chmod 0640 /opt/vmware/cloudusagemetering/platform/security/keystore

-8. Reboot the vCloud Usage Meter appliance.
+8. Log in as root and reboot the vCloud Usage Meter appliance.

 Import a Certificate to the vCloud Usage Meter Appliance Keystore